mimiyin/coding-for-emotional-impact/Syllabus.md

 - Create something polyphonic
 - Final project proposal with:
  - Title
- - Environment: Describe the physical environment.
+ - Environment: A description of the physical environment.
- - Audience: Describe the person who's experiencing your composition.
+ - Audience: A description of the person who's experiencing your composition.
  - Narrative arc: Provide a verbal description as well as graphs.

 ### Week 10: Present proposal final project